Jatin-WIAI/indic-ITN/README.md

-# Indic Punct Library
+# Indic ITN Library

 ## About
-<p>Inverse text normalization (ITN) is a part of the Automatic Speech Recognition (ASR) post-processing pipeline.
-ITN is the task of converting the raw spoken output of the ASR model into its written form to improve text readability.
-We currently only handle numbers as a part of our ITN pipeline, and have developed and open-sourced WFST (weighted finite state transducer) based ITN support for 11 Indic languages -Hindi, Gujarati, Telugu, Marathi, Punjabi, Tamil, Bengali, Malayalam, Odia, Assamese, Kannada, using NVIDIA’s NEMO toolkit. </p>
+<p>This is a fork of [indic-punct](https://github.com/Open-Speech-EkStep/indic-punct) repository.
+This library handels the `Number Normalization` much better than indic-punct.
+It supports.
+11 Indic languages -Hindi, Gujarati, Telugu, Marathi, Punjabi, Tamil, Bengali, Malayalam, Odia, Assamese, Kannada, using NVIDIA’s NEMO toolkit.
+This library also supports `Date` type inputs. </p>

 ## Installation Instructions